 All cheques and drafts should be sent to Accounts Receivable, Imperial College London, Level 3 Sherfield Building, South Kensington Campus, London, SW7 2AZ.

 Self-funding students will receive an automatic confirmation email when funds are posted to their College account, this email serves as a confirmation of receipt of funds only and cannot be used as a formal receipt of payment.
 All bank charges are deducted from the payment before the funds reach the College and so the amount in the confirmation email may be slightly less than the original amount paid.

 If you need a receipt for tuition fees, you may request this by email via this link: email@example.com.
 Please include the reason the receipt is needed in the email body as this will ensure the team issues the correct document.

 Please note that the easiest and most secure way of confirming tuition fee payments to UKVI is via your CAS and not by a paper receipt.
-Payments uploaded to your CAS will be visible in the Passport/Visa section of your Student e-Service account.
+Payments uploaded to your CAS will be visible in My Passport, Visa & CAS on the student portal.

 Receipts for accommodation payments cannot be issued by the Tuition Fees team; if you need a receipt for accommodation payments, please contact the Accounts Receivable Office at firstname.lastname@example.org.

 The time taken for a payment to reach the College and be processed against your invoice will vary depending on your method of payment.
 The below table may be used as an indicative guide however, certain payments, especially bank transfers from overseas accounts, may take longer to reach the College than indicated below.

 Guideline payment processing times

 |Payment method||Approximate processing time|

 |Cheque or Bank Draft||4 working days after receipt of cheque/draft|